Menu

 Taking Medication for Mental Health Conditions Isn’t Wrong

-Of course, antidepressants, anti-anxiety meds etc. can be a great help to many people and it is important to not feed the stigma that taking them is ‘wrong‘.
+I want to start by making something very clear: Antidepressants, anti-anxiety meds and more, can be a great help to many people struggling with their mental health, and it is important we do not feed the stigma that taking them is ‘wrong‘.

-I have taken various types of antidepressants myself in the past.
-However, none helped me at all, which is perhaps a sign that it was due to a physical imbalance of thyroid hormone.
+I have taken various types of antidepressants in the past.
+However, none of them helped me at all, which is perhaps a sign that it was due to a hormonal imbalance of thyroid hormone.
 Especially as my mental health hugely improved when optimally medicated for hypothyroidism.

 Your Thyroid and Mental Health